allenai/Break/blogpost.md

 Break was collected through crowdsourcing, with a user interface that allows us to train crowd workers to produce quality decompositions.
 Validating the quality of annotated structures reveals 97.4% to be correct.
 Our paper ["Break It Down: A Question Understanding Benchmark"](https://allenai.github.io/Break/#paper), accepted for publication in [TACL](https://transacl.org/index.php/tacl), has a full description of the data collection process.
 To see some more examples from the dataset, please check out [the Break website](https://allenai.github.io/Break/).

 We present some statistics of the question types and operators found in Break examples.
 Operator distribution, in particular, helps illustrate the reasoning types required by different QA tasks.
-For the full statistics on Break please refer to our [dataset repository](https://github.com/allenai/Break).
+For the full statistics of Break please refer to our [dataset repository](https://github.com/allenai/Break).

 <center>
     <a href="https://allenai.github.io/Break/images/break_question_modalities.png">